 Gifts and Estate tax treaty (Donations in Switzerland): this treaty provides rules aimed at avoiding double taxation when an inheritance is taxed both by Switzerland and the USA.
 Remedies provided by this treaty include providing tax exemptions and tax credits that would not otherwise be available.

-Social Security treaty or Totalization Agreement: this treaty covers social security taxes and has two main goals: to avoid taxation of wages and compensation for social insurance purposes and to allow the FB of social security taxes paid in both the USA and Switzerland to increase eligibility for social security benefits when an individual has worked both in Switzerland and the USA.
+Social Security treaty or Totalization Agreement: this treaty covers social security taxes and has two main goals: to avoid double taxation of wages and compensation for social insurance purposes and to coordinate social security taxes paid in both the USA and Switzerland to determine eligibility for social security benefits when an individual has worked both in Switzerland and the USA.

 8. Be prepared to file taxes in more than one country

 While you are a US tax resident, you will need to file tax returns in the USA, this is quite intuitive.
 But you may still need to file a tax return in Switzerland also if you have Swiss income and assets.

 Examples of Swiss income are dividends from a Swiss stock investment held in a Swiss brokerage account or rental income on a property located in Switzerland.
 Switzerland will continue to tax the dividends from the Swiss stock and then Swiss rental income even after moving to the USA.
 Switzerland will also continue to tax for wealth tax purposes the value of the Swiss stock investment and of the rental home.